 Tutanota is an end-to-end encrypted mail client that allows users to interact safely.
 Tutanota has a completely encrypted email, calendar, and contact list.
 Tutanota's secure servers in Germany may save you time and money by hosting all of your business emails end-to-end encrypted.

 This safe email service is one of the finest for people who don't want to pay a lot of money – or any money at all.
-This is since it provides a free edition with 1 GB of storage.
+This is because it provides a free edition with 1 GB of storage.
 Unfortunately, this plan only allows one user and has additional limitations, such as just storing your emails for four weeks.

 ProtonMail is free to use, but you must first create an account.
 This implies it isn't completely anonymous because the supplier knows information about you.
 As a result, when it comes to safeguarding your privacy, you must put your faith in the individuals behind ProtonMail.